 The hospital building has been designed to meet LEED (Leadership in Energy and Environmental Design) certification, the recognized standard for achieving specific design and construction practices that meet some of the highest performance standards possible for energy efficiency and environmentally friendly practices.

-In 2014, Nebraska Medicine – Bellevue formed a working partnership with Madonna Rehabilitation Hospitals, which provides inpatient rehabilitation services for individuals with complex medical conditions.
-While Madonna’s new Omaha campus was under construction, they opened a 32-bed hospital unit on the fourth floor of Nebraska Medicine – Bellevue.
-Once Madonna’s Omaha campus was completed in 2016, the beds were transferred back to Nebraska Medicine – Bellevue and a 20-bed inpatient unit was created.
+In 2014, Bellevue Medical Center formed a working partnership with Madonna Rehabilitation Hospitals, which provides inpatient rehabilitation services for individuals with complex medical conditions.
+While Madonna’s new Omaha campus was under construction, they opened a 32-bed hospital unit on the fourth floor of Bellevue Medical Center.
+Once Madonna’s Omaha campus was completed in 2016, the beds were transferred back to Bellevue Medical Center for inpatient utilization.

-In May 2017, Nebraska Medicine – Bellevue was inducted into the Sarpy County Business Hall of Fame, a program that recognizes those who work to make Sarpy County grow and prosper.
-In addition, Nebraska Medicine – Bellevue is a certified Primary Stroke Center by The Joint Commission and a certified Chest Pain Center by The American College of Cardiology.
+In May 2017, Bellevue Medical Center was inducted into the Sarpy County Business Hall of Fame, a program that recognizes those who work to make Sarpy County grow and prosper.
+In addition, Bellevue Medical Center is a certified Primary Stroke Center by The Joint Commission and a certified Chest Pain Center by The American College of Cardiology.